m3m1l/ex-panda/README.md

 The program utilizes [the python keyboard module](https://pypi.org/project/keyboard/), which reads user's keyboard input char by char.
 This allows for easy system-wide funcionality, but all of the limitations that affect the original keyboard module affect this program too.
-For example, in order to run this program on Linux root is needed to read device files /dev/input/input*

 ---